Phil Dougherty (Lead Developer)

 John Martin earned his PhD from the department of Curriculum & Instruction at the University of Wisconsin-Madison, and is a member of the Games, Learning, and Society research group.
 As part of the Local Games Lab, he helped design, implement, and research place-based games for grades K-16.
 He currently works at UW-Madison in Academic Technology, developing and applying emerging learning technologies.
 During the summer he helps run a deep woods camp in Maine.
 With a background in technology, art, writing, and outdoor education, and with a commitment to environmental and social sustainability, John investigates tools of inquiry and expression that promote a greater understanding and appreciation of the social and physical space(s) we inhabit.

-Jim is a doctoral candidate in the Department of Curriculum and Instruction (Educational Communications and Technology).
-His research interests include mobile learning, Augmented Reality gaming, self-organized learning groups, location-based interactive storytelling and place-based learning.
-Through his work at the Local Games Lab Jim designs and researches mobile-based games and curriculum aimed at connecting students and teachers with their local communities.
-Jim also has fifteen years experience as a high school teacher.
-His communication arts-based curriculum helps students investigate their local communities through documentary filmmaking, photography, creative writing, and service learning.
+Jim is a teacher, researcher and designer whose work explores the intersection of place-based, design-based, and democratic education.
+He earned his PhD from the department of Curriculum & Instruction in Digital Media at the University of Wisconsin-Madison.
+Through his work with the Games+Learning+Society research group and the Local Games Lab Jim designs and researches mobile-based games and curriculum aimed at connecting students and teachers with their local communities.
+Jim also has fifteen+ years experience as a teacher.
+His communication arts-based curriculum helps students investigate their local communities through design, documentary filmmaking, photography, creative writing, and service learning.

 Garrett Smith is a doctoral student in the Learning Sciences area of the Department of Educational Psychology at the University of Wisconsin – Madison.
 His research focuses on how emerging technologies provide unique affordances for learning, particularly in coupling aspects of the physical world with digital media.
 His dissertation explores how mixed reality learning environments support student learning in science classrooms compared to more traditional physical or virtual laboratory environments.
 In addition to contributing to the development of ARIS and the educational research around it, Garrett also works for the CoMPASS project, a design-based middle school inquiry science curriculum.